csirmaz-lit/Primus-Vittason/book.md

 “It could be you, we say, except of course that it couldn’t: our identity is given by the it, the body, the physical structure, so if it was you, you wouldn’t be you anyway.
 It is the same basic identity issue that is highlighted by the children’s joke: it’s good that I’m not a rabbit, because if I were, I’d eat carrots, and I hate them.

 “Or, one could simply quip ‘It could be me, but, it isn’t,’ falling back to a self-centered view of the world we are looking to avoid.
 Nevertheless, if we interpret ‘it could be you’ as an assertion of the equal value of my and the other’s existence, and the common right to exist and ideally have a meaningful existence as well, then we see how keeping this in mind can help us on our journey.”

 # * * *

+**“Every living thing is unique, is dependent upon itself, and has the same fragile experience as you.
+Preserve it for it is irreplaceable and has no less right to exist than yourself.**

+**There’s only one of you.
+There’s only one of them.”**

+# * * *